Andrea Vavassori: 2023: ATP & Masters debuts, ATP quarterfinal, Davis Cup win

 He qualified in singles for the 2023 Córdoba Open.
 He won his second doubles title with Andrea Pellegrino at the 2023 Chile Open.
 As a result, he reached the top 50 in the doubles rankings on 20 March 2023.

 At the 2023 Grand Prix Hassan II he reached his first ATP singles quarterfinal as a qualifier defeating eight seed Nicolás Jarry and Jaume Munar.
 At the same tournament in doubles he won his third doubles title with Marcelo Demoliner.

 Ranked No. 164 he qualified for his first Masters 1000 at the 2023 Mutua Madrid Open and defeated Andy Murray in the first round.

 Following the 2023 Sardegna Open where he received a wildcard, he reached the top 150 at No. 145 on 8 May 2023.

 He made his debut for the second time at a Major, at the 2023 French Open after qualifying into the main draw.
 After saving five match points, he overcame world No. 37 and 31st seed Miomir Kecmanović in 5 hours and 10 minutes, the second longest match of the season after Kokkinakis against Murray at the Australian Open, for his first Grand Slam win.
 He lost to fellow first time Major qualifier Genaro Alberto Olivieri in the second round.

 He made his ATP grass court debut at the 2023 Halle Open as a lucky loser after competing in qualifying as an alternate.
+At the same tournament, in doubles, he reached the final with new partner, compatriot Simone Bolelli.